 - Brainstorm every gift you need to buy.
 A common mistake is leaving out all of the little gifts that can add up.
-They include the “white elephant” gift for the family party, the “secret Santa” exchange at the office party, and all those tips for service workers.
+They include the “white elephant” gift for the family party, gifts your bosses, colleagues, customers and clients, the “Secret Santa” exchange at the office party, and all those tips for service workers.

 - Assign a dollar amount to every line item.
 Every person and event needs a specific budgeted amount.

 Once you add it all up, decide if you can afford it.
-If not, pare down or eliminate some of this spending.
+If not, pare down or eliminate some spending.

 Step 2: Get creative